Ride the Cyclone: Synopsis

-The third contestant is Mischa Bachinski, a Ukrainian adoptee who immigrated after his mother, dying from radiation poisoning while on a Chernobyl disaster clean-up crew, put him up for adoption and lied about his age.
-When he reached Canada, his adoptive parents were expecting a "recently potty-trained" two-year-old, but instead received a violent teenage boy with a drinking problem.
-To cope with the isolating treatment he received from his adoptive parents, he turned to "self-aggrandizing commercialized hip-hop," posting his own original raps to YouTube ("Mischa's Bumper").
-His song begins as a gangsta rap track that heavily relies on autotune ("This Song Is Awesome") before transitioning into a passionate Ukrainian love ballad to his online fiancée whom he met through his YouTube comment section ("Talia").
-Noel, whose own performance was previously supported by Mischa, comforts him.
+The third contestant is Mischa Bachinski, a Ukrainian adoptee who immigrated to Canada when his mother, dying from radiation poisoning while on a Chernobyl disaster clean-up crew, put him up for adoption and lied about his age.
+To cope with the isolating treatment he received from his adoptive parents, Mischa turned to "self-aggrandizing commercialized hip-hop," posting his own original raps to YouTube under the name "Bad Egg" ("Mischa's Bumper").
+His song begins as an autotune gangsta rap track ("This Song Is Awesome") before transitioning into a passionate love ballad about his online fiancée whom he met through his YouTube comment section ("Talia"), after which he breaks down in tears, falling into Noel's arms.
+Ocean unsuccessfully tries to regain favor with the class, lamenting that they "all died virgins."
+Karnak prompts Constance to go next, calling it a "perfect segue," but she refuses.

-The fourth contestant is Ricky Potts, a socially-awkward mute boy with a complex fantasy life.
-The original script indicates that Ricky has a movement disability caused by degenerative illness, but speaks and (depending on the interpretation) moves without impairment in the afterlife.
-A 2023 revision of the licensed script altered Ricky’s backstory, replacing his physical disability with muteness.
-Ricky is mute as the result of trauma, having witnessed his now-Pentecostal preacher father being killed by their pet viper, JoJo.
-To combat his loneliness, Ricky retreats into detailed science fiction fantasies based on a childhood spent with his 14 cats, imagining himself as the intergalactic savior of a race of sentient, anthropomorphic "sexy cat women" from a distant planet ("Space Age Bachelor Man").
-At least until the Off-Broadway production, he conceded his chance of being resurrected, but this was removed in later versions.
+The fourth contestant is Ricky Potts, a socially awkward boy who witnessed the killing of his Pentecostal pastor father by their pet viper JoJo, causing him to become mute.
+Neglected by his family and desperate to combat his loneliness in life, Ricky spent his free time retreating into elaborate science fiction fantasies based on a childhood spent with his fourteen cats, imagining himself as the intergalactic savior of a race of anthropomorphic "sexy cat women" from a distant planet ("Ricky's Bumper / Space Age Bachelor Man").

-Rather than singing about her hopes, dreams, and fantasies, Jane Doe sings about her own despair ("Jane Doe's Bumper" and "The Ballad of Jane Doe").
-Jane's headless body was found in the wreckage, and though she was presumed to be a member of the choir because of her uniform, her body went unclaimed and her identity remained unknown following the stress-induced death of their choir director later that day.
-Her spirit has no memory of who she was.
-After hearing Jane's tale, the choir rallies together and holds a birthday party for her featuring a rewritten birthday song, sharing a tender moment with each other ("The New Birthday Song").
+Rather than singing about her hopes and dreams, Jane Doe sings about her despair.
+Though she was presumed to be a member of the choir because of her uniform, her identity remained unknown following the stress-induced death of their choir director later that day.
+Her spirit has no memory of her life ("Jane Doe's Bumper" and "The Ballad of Jane Doe").
+After hearing Jane's tale, the choir holds a makeshift birthday party for her.
+When they realize the traditional song would require Jane to have a name, Ocean leads the class in making something new ("The New Birthday Song").